The International Investigations Review: Portugal

 In sectorial areas of criminal law, namely the Criminal Framework for Corruption in the International Trade and in the Private Sector (Law No. 20/2008, of 21 April) and the Anti-Money Laundering Legislation (Law No. 83/2017, of 18 August), the company will be punished with a fine according to Article 90-B of the Portuguese Criminal Code.

-As foreseen in Criminal Law, under the General Framework for Regulatory Offence there are two kinds of regulatory penalties that may be applied to companies: main penalties and ancillary penalties.
+As foreseen in criminal law, under Decree-Law No. 433/82, of 27 October, establishing the general legal framework for regulatory offences,3 there are two kinds of regulatory penalties that may be applied to companies: main penalties and ancillary penalties.
 The main penalty applicable is also a fine.

 The main ancillary penalties applicable to companies, under the General Framework for Regulatory Offences, are the following: